No ESI data

 Prince Edward Island may have the most specific set of rules regarding headphone safety out of all the provinces.

 In Prince Edward Island, only “Stage 1” and “newly licensed” drivers are forbidden from using headphones.
-Stage 1 or newly licensed drivers that get caught wearing headphones on the road can expect to pay a fine between $575 and $1,275.
+Stage 1 or newly licensed drivers who get caught wearing headphones on the road can expect to pay a fine between $575 and $1,275, along with losing 5 demerit points upon conviction.

 Newfoundland and Labrador